 The Center for Ignatian Spirituality and the Jesuit Collaborative sponsored this retreat on Sunday, December 14, 2014.
 Mass was offered at the close of the day.

-Take time to renew your soul and soak in silence on the shores of the Cohasset harbor with this four-day guided silent Ignatian retreat.
+Take time to renew your soul and soak in silence with this four-day guided silent Ignatian retreat.
 This retreat will offer relevant presentations based on the Spiritual Exercises of St. Ignatius, followed by suggestions for prayer and abundant time for reflection; opportunities for individual spiritual direction; and sharing in the Eucharist.
 Give yourself the precious gift of time and space to rest, receive, and discern God's presence and direction in your life!
 We welcome faculty and staff of all faith backgrounds who are open to deepening their relationships with God through the Ignatian spiritual tradition.

 Spaces are limited and will be granted on a first-come first-served basis.
 The Center will contact you with further information regarding your acceptance status.
 If you are unable to attend this year, the Ignatian Silent Retreat will be offered next year.
-View additional Bellarmine House pictures and information.
+View additional information and pictures of the Connors Retreat Center.

 Retreatants: BC Faculty and Staff